Showing Copyrighted Movies in Class

 You CANNOT show movies unless you have performance rights (a license that is purchased by your school site) AND instructional approval (through LTE and Principal of school).
 Movies cannot be used during instruction time for entertainment, incentives, or rewards.
-Also streaming services like Netflix, Hulu, Amazon Prime, etc. are NOT to be used in schools because the user License Agreements do not grant rights for institutional or educational use and there is no exemption under Fair Use.
+Also streaming services including, but not limited to, Netflix, Hulu, Amazon Prime, Disney+ etc. are NOT to be used in schools because the user License Agreements do not grant rights for institutional or educational use and there is no exemption under Fair Use.

 Only exception to this is videos/movies embedded within already approved software or streaming services used by teachers.
 These do not need to go through the above process.
 This includes videos embedded in Learn360, which is the district's new streaming platform, videos within Discovery Education, etc.